mongodb-partners/MongoDB_Fabric_Mirroring/README.md

 5. The new MirrorDB creation is complete when you see the below screen showing that replication is “Running”.
 Note that you can get the LandingZone url also from this screen.
 <img width="1722" alt="MirrorDB_6" src="https://github.com/user-attachments/assets/a0accf46-7fd1-439f-b389-692043523f77" />
-Also, note that you may have to add “/” at the end of this url when you trigger the mirroring script.
+**Also, note that you may have to add “/” at the end of this url when you trigger the mirroring script.**

 \
 6. You can also verify the LandingZone folder created within the MirrorDB in Azure storage explorer.
+How to access your LZ in Storage Explorer is detailed in Step2: Start Mirroring -> [Pre-requisites for Step2 -> Point #2](#pre-requisites-for-step2)
 <img width="1725" alt="MirrorDB_7" src="https://github.com/user-attachments/assets/4184df8b-02aa-43cd-a364-8983f8082a35" />